adigitoleo/vim-mellow-statusline/README.md

 - [Vundle]
 - [vim-plug]

-Alternatively, check [the helpfile] for native package loading instructions.

-[the helpfile]: doc/mellow-statusline.txt

-**After installing the colorscheme, please read `:help mellow-statusline` for information on usage and available options.**
+**After installing the plugin, please read `:help mellow-statusline` for information on usage and available options.**

 The statusline should work with any colorscheme, but it will require some setup unless the recommended [mellow] colorscheme is used.